Mooreville, Mississippi: Geography

 Mooreville is in eastern Lee County along Mississippi Highway 178, 7 mi east of the center of Tupelo, the county seat, and 4 mi west of Dorsey.
 The Interstate 22 / U.S. Route 78 freeway forms the northern edge of the community, with access from Exit 94 (Highway 371).
 I-22/US-78 lead northwest 113 mi to Memphis, Tennessee, and southeast 124 mi to Birmingham, Alabama.
 Highway 371 leads northeast 7 mi to Mantachie and south 19 mi to Bigbee.

 According to the U.S. Census Bureau, the Mooreville CDP has an area of 7.2 sqkm, all of it recorded as land.
-Boguegaba Creek flows through the west side of the community, and Boguefala Creek flows through the eastern side.
+Boguefala Creek flows through the eastern side.
 The creeks flow south-southeast to the Tombigbee River north of Amory.
 South Tulip Creek forms the western edge of the CDP; the creek flows southwest to Tulip Creek and thence Town Creek, which flows south-southeast to the Tombigbee south of Amory.
 The Lee-Itawamba county line forms the eastern edge of the CDP.